 The wooden parish rectory was built on Weaver Street in 1921.

-St Michael's Society was organized in 1925.
+Saint Michael's Society was organized in 1925.
 In 1926, three bells were purchased for the church for $1,350 by several church organizations and individual parishioners.

 In the years that followed, there was an influx of people moving into the Singac area, so that the parish grew from the original 29 families to a community of approximately 200 families in the 1940's.
 This raised the need for a larger place of worship.

-In 1951 the Junior 'R' Club of Singac, Chapter #44 J of the Federated Russian Orthodox Clubs, was instituted.
+In 1951, the Junior 'R' Club of Singac, Chapter #44 J of the Federated Russian Orthodox Clubs, was instituted.

 The architectural firm of S.E.
 Greydanus & Son was hired to draw plans and specifications for the new church.
 Prospect Builders, Inc. was contracted for the construction of the new church.
 The last Divine Service in the old church was held on June 22, 1952.

 The C & W Wrecking and Trucking Co. began dismantling the old church on June 24, 1952 and completed the operation on July 5, 1952.
-The ceremony of groundbreaking for the new church was held on July 6, 1952 with Fr Peter Kohanik, Dean of New Jersey, V. Fr Luke Olchovy, Fr Simeon Nemetz, Fr Emil Skuby, and Fr Peter Karel, concelebrating.
-Bonds were issued to parishioners on a voluntary basis in order to raise the necessary money for construction of the church.
+The ceremony of groundbreaking for the new church was held on July 6, 1952 with Fr Peter Kohanik, Dean of New Jersey, Fr Luke Olchovy, Fr Simeon Nemetz, Fr Emil Skuby, and Fr Peter Karel, concelebrating.
+Bonds were issued to parishioners on a voluntary basis in order to raise the necessary funds for the construction of the church.
 The construction began on July 8, 1952.

 With the Archpastoral blessing by His Eminence Leonty, Metropolitan of the Russian Orthodox Church in North America, the dedication of the cornerstone was celebrated by Dean of New Jersey, Archpriest Peter Kohanik, who was assisted by Archpriest Basil Lisenkovsky, Archpriest Luke Olchovy, Archpriest John Telep, Archpriest Simeon Nemetz, Fr Michael Chanda and the Rector, Archpriest Peter Karel, on October 12, 1952.